mienaikoe/ziyu/Lore/Notes.md

 - Days should be depicted as being longer than 3 earth days (amounts of Ma'To and La'To might have to be adjusted as well)

 - "We know truth not only by reason but also by heart" <- what?

+- Embalming in salt - salt graves

+### Part 3

+- War as a catalyst for social reform